The Difference Between Deep Drawing and Stamping

 At Toledo Metal Spinning, our stamping capabilities lie with our Komatsu Mechanical Press, where we intertwine our deep drawing abilities with stamping and are able to pierce holes, or form small tabs or flanges.
 Before the integration of our laser cutting technology, we used to cut blanks with this press.

-How is Stamping different from Deep Drawing?
+What is Different About Stamping and Deep Drawing?

 Deep Drawing is used to make larger features such as as cups, pans, or domes.
 We draw parts from our two hydraulic AP&T presses.
 Drawing a cup requires exerting a significant amount of pressure on a flat sheet, and gradually drawing it over a die to sculpt it into the cup shape.
 Forming these shapes requires much more pressure over a longer period of time than a quick stamp.
 If the pressure is not controlled properly or is performed too fast, the metal will fracture or break, and will not be usable.
+A successful draw will achieve a durable part that may not require any further forming, also known as one-piece constructions.

 The shape of the part is the main difference between a stamped or deep drawn product.
 Drawn parts will have more pronounced curves in the shapes, and will be larger than a stamped part.
 Below is an example of one of our deep drawn cups.
 Take note of the defined edges and curves, while its strength and durability is present.